Inclusive Excellence Framework

 The collaborative IE model for organizational change has been a national movement in postsecondary education since 2005 and calls for higher education to address diversity, inclusion, and equity as critical to achieving excellence.

-The IE framework will help us bring action and meaningful public accountability to our work of cocreating a clear path for the University to be what we know it can be – both great and good.
+The IE framework will help us bring action and meaningful public accountability to our work of creating a clear path for the United Way to be what we know it can be – both great and good.

 Dimensions of Inclusive Communities Framework